 - One night’s accommodation at Ghost Lake Hut; and

-Note: Mountain bikes, bike tools and parts, personal items such as sleeping bags, toiletries, outdoor wear and on-track meals are not included (but are available on request for an additional fee).
+Note: Mountain bikes, bike tools and parts, personal items such as sleeping bags, toiletries, outdoor wear and on-track meals are not included.

 Self-drive to your accommodation destination for the evening – the Rough and Tumble Bush Lodge nestled at the base of the Glasgow Range and overlooking a bend in the mighty Mokihinui River right at the northern terminus of The Old Ghost Road.
 The Rough and Tumble Bush Lodge features deeply comfortable accommodations, extensive decks, a large stone fireplace and dining tables hand-hewn from native woods milled onsite.
 Your hosts provide a hearty two-course meal and tales of The Old Ghost Road.
 Local beer and wine is available for purchase.